-A renowned financial expert witness, former high-level banking and investment portfolio management executive and board member, banking regulator, and nationwide consultant to 80+ banks and investment management companies explains important nuances of how non-attorney investment and banking professionals view nationwide industry standard policies, practices, principles and procedures involved in defending alleged insider trading litigation claiming a violation of the SEC’s Rule 10b5-1.Read Article
+A world renowned financial expert witness, former high-level banking and investment portfolio management executive and board member, high-level banking regulator, and nationwide consultant to 150+ banks, investment banks, investment management companies, hedge funds, 79 of the country's 400 largest law firms, and hundreds of other law firms, explains important nuances of how non-attorney investment and banking professionals view nationwide industry standard policies, practices, principles and procedures involved in defending alleged insider trading litigation claiming a violation of the SEC’s Rule 10b5-1.Read Article

 Set-Off Industry Standard Policies, Practices, Principles and Procedures Important in Banking Litigation